BuzzWallet

 Project Overview

-What problems are Georgia Tech students facing?
+What are problems facing Georgia Tech students that can be tackled through design?

 Solution

-Digital BuzzCard
+A Digital BuzzCard

 Students can access their BuzzCard wherever and whenever.
 The BuzzCard can also be added to their device's mobile wallet for quicker access.

-Manage BuzzFunds
+A Hub to Manage BuzzFunds

 Students are able to manage campus funds in-app and use their funds through the digital BuzzCard in their device’s mobile wallet.